 Now, spread out the trusses 24” apart and attach to the top plate of the side walls.

-Step 12 – Cover the Second Floor Framing with Plywood
+Step 12 – Cover the Loft Floor Framing with Plywood

 Step 14 – Install Windows and Plywood Siding Panels